 For Android, you can open the Settings function and then tap on Data Usage to see a list of your Android apps.
 You can then tap the app and switch either on or off the "Restrict App Background Data" setting.

 Turn off Data Roaming

-You can simply turn off data roaming, but I'll provide you with all of the details in another section.
+You can simply turn off data roaming.
+I'll provide you with all of the details in another section.

 Purchase the Carrier's International Package

-Some carriers will offer an international package for an additional fee, which will allow you to save money as you will be able to talk and use data (depending on the package) without racking up any exorbitant roaming fees.
+Some network providers will offer an international package for an additional fee, which will allow you to save money as you will be able to call and text, plus use data (depending on the package) without racking up any exorbitant roaming fees.